Explicit Orbit Classification of Reducible Jordan Algebras and Freudenthal Triple Systems: Orbits of Freudenthal Triple Systems

 \subsection{Axiomatic Definition of The FTS}

-An FTS is axiomatically defined \cite{Brown:1969} as a finite dimensional vector space $\FTS$ over a field $\F$ (not of characteristic 2 or 3), such that: \begin{enumerate} \item $\FTS$ possesses a non-degenerate antisymmetric bilinear form $\{x, y\}.$ \item $\FTS$ possesses a symmetric four-linear form $q(x,y,z,w)$ which is not identically zero. \item If the ternary product $T(x,y,z)$ is defined on $\FTS$ by $\{T(x,y,z), w\}=q(x, y, z, w)$, then
+An FTS may be axiomatically defined \cite{Brown:1969} as a finite dimensional vector space $\FTS$ over a field $\F$ (not of characteristic 2 or 3), such that: \begin{enumerate} \item $\FTS$ possesses a non-degenerate antisymmetric bilinear form $\{x, y\}.$ \item $\FTS$ possesses a symmetric four-linear form $q(x,y,z,w)$ which is not identically zero. \item If the ternary product $T(x,y,z)$ is defined on $\FTS$ by $\{T(x,y,z), w\}=q(x, y, z, w)$, then

 \end{enumerate}